ianrichard/common-chatbot/README.md

 - Clone and `npm link` (or however you want to plumb it up) this repo to your project
 - Do updates
 - Pull request

-# Roadmap

-### Platforms

-Checked platforms are "done" only for the capabilities listed below.

-- API.AI Web Demo ✔
-- Facebook Messenger ✔
-- Google Assistant ✔
-- Alexa
-- Cortana
-- Twitter

-### Capabilities

-These are for the checked platforms above.
-Fallbacks exist for the following if the behavior is not available.
-Example - API.AI web demo doesn't have a user profile or voice appends simple responses because there's nothing to select.

-- User profile ✔
-- Plain text ✔
-- Images ✔
-- Suggestions / simple responses ✔
-- Configurable fallbacks (such as saying or not saying available responses in voice)
-- Card
-- List
-- Carousel
-- Webview
-- Video